 The estate is planted with a significant number of exotic and native trees – there’s an interactive online trail for visitors to enjoy – as well as numerous sculptures.

-Make sure you pop in to the Pump House which has the history of the garden, the magnificent machine for generating electricity and a video of the wine cellar at Waddesdon – with 13,700 bottles of Lafite alone.
+Make sure you pop in to the Pump House which has the history of the garden, the magnificent machine for generating electricity and a video of the wine cellar at Waddesdon.
+Amongst other wines, it houses 13,700 bottles of Chateau Lafite.

 I walked back along Miss Alice’s Drive with its woodland homes and sculpture.